-Burden of truth is a legal party’s obligation to demonstrate the truth of their argument.
+Burden of proof is a legal party’s obligation to demonstrate the proof of their argument.
 A legal party, in these terms, usually refers to the plaintiff in a civil trial–perhaps someone who has filed a personal injury lawsuit–or the prosecutor in a criminal trial–someone who is trying to have the defendant convicted of a crime.

 When a party proposes an accusation or argument against another party, they have to meet certain standards in order to have the court accept their proposition as the truth.

 Many people in lay speech use the term “burden of proof” to mean one’s responsibility to prove themselves when they make an argument.
 If you’re going to claim that your coworker stole your work, you have the burden of proof to find evidence that this theft actually happened.

 In a sense, the above example is appropriate.
 However, in the legal system, the burden of proof is actually more complex.
 It’s a set of exact standards that a legal party must meet in order to have a fact legally established–to have the jury or judge overseeing a trial agree with you.

 If you meet these standards, then your argument is successful and the court sides with your party.
 If you don’t meet these standards, your case won’t be successful.

 As you can see, the burden of proof isn’t scientific.

 Rather, it’s based on how successful your case is when presented before a court.
 Thankfully, a good attorney experienced in trial law, like a personal injury lawyer, will understand that they need to meet the burden of proof when they represent you in court.
 Qualified attorneys also know that there is more intricacy to the burden of proof standards than these basics.